MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/docker/configure_docker_daemon.md

 ## Service Control Manager

-The Docker daemon can also be configured by modifying the Docker service using `sc config`.
-Using this method, Docker daemon flags are set directly on the Docker service.
+The Docker Engine can also be configured by modifying the Docker service using `sc config`.
+Using this method, Docker Engine flags are set directly on the Docker service.

 ```none